Storage of audiometric testing data

 No paper records are retained or filed.
 We retain nothing on paper at all.

-Audiograms are not emailed between Noise Chap personnel, with off-site cloud backup used to move them between computers as needed.
+Audiograms are not emailed between Noise Chap technicians and the office, with off-site cloud backup used to move them between computers as needed.